Kuldeep-bhadouriya/Netflix_Review/README.md

 # Netflix Review Dashboard

 Netflix Review is a Vite + React experience that turns your downloaded Netflix data (ViewingActivity.csv and optional SearchHistory.csv) into a cinematic, insight-driven dashboard.
-Upload your files to reveal binge rhythms, genre cravings, device habits, search intent, and personalized insights paired with vibrant charts and subtle motion.
+Upload your files to reveal binge rhythms, genre cravings, device habits, search intent, and personalized insights now rendered in a Netflix-inspired dark theme.

 ## Features